 Lectures and tutorials: 24 lectures (30-45 minutes), with 24 corresponding tutorials (60-75 minutes) involving hands-on programming and data analysis using R taught in computer labs (assisted by student demonstrators).

 WILM 404 involves taking the ZOOL 316 course (attending all lectures/tutorials and handing in four assignments) plus doing an additional project in which you analyse a biological dataset.
 You write up your analysis in a report, formatted like a manuscript to be submitted to a wildlife management journal.
-To begin this project, you need some data and you need some research question(s).
+To begin this project, you will need a suitable dataset and some research question(s).
 These questions should be about wildlife management and the data should be relevant to these questions.
 You may bring a dataset of your own or obtain data from a researcher in the Department of Zoology, another department at this university, or another organisation such as the Department of Conservation or the Ministry for Primary Industries (formerly the Ministry of Fisheries).

 - Teaching Arrangements